Before you make big decisions about rebuilding a website, it’s worth determining the goals of your website.

 Try to plot yourself next to these other providers with your customer insights in mind and decide where you fit in the landscape.
 Do you offer high-touch, personalized service in an industry of automation?
 Or do you provide a smooth, seamless experience in a world where consumers have been hung up on needless extra steps and frustrating inefficiencies?
 Understanding and positioning yourself in what we call the ‘blue ocean’ space – the area where customers’ needs aren’t quite matched by other providers – can help you differentiate yourself, regardless of how crowded or open the industry.

-Now, you can decide what kind website experience you want to build:
+Now, you can decide what kind of website experience you want to build:

-- What kind of an experience do you want to offer customers?
+- What kind of experience do you want to offer customers?